 Country law analysis on Brazil and Peru have been added.
 For more detais see: http://www.albany.edu/dept/eaps/prophe/national_laws.html

 For the academic year 2013-2014 PROPHE is hosting two visiting scholars.
 Li Qian from Beijing Normal University has special interest in private-public partnerships and in for-profit/nonprofit distinctions.
 Ebru Karatas from Turkey’s Usak University has special interest in the new institutionalism and in comparing values at private and public universities.

-Follow the latest global private higher education (phe) developments on this home page through a database that already incorporates more than 500 news reports on PHE worldwide, searchable by date, country, region and other categories (e.g. for-profit, access).
+More than 2000 news reports!.
+Follow the latest global private higher education developments on PROPHE's Global News Report through a database searchable by date, country, region and other categories (e.g. for-profit, access).